Onflow: a model free, online portfolio allocation algorithm robust to transaction fees: Numerical results and discussion

-In all situations we plot results for two fee values $\xi=0$ and $\xi=2\%$ and the time evolution of the value of several portfolios~: the individual assets, the Cover Universal portfolio labeled 'UP', the \cite{Helmbold98} portfolio (label 'EG') with parameter $\eta$ set to $\eta=0.05$ as in the reference and the Onflow portfolio, parameter $\tau$ set to $0.05$ when $\xi=0$ and $\tau=1$ when $\xi=2\%$.
-Note that a level of transaction fee of $2\%$ is usually very difficult to handle and the performance of most of the known algorithms collapse in this case.
-We now review the results presented in figures \ref{fig:ir_ka_fee2}-\ref{fig:ibm_cc_fee2}.
+In all situations we plot the results for two fee values $\xi=0$ and $\xi=2\%$ and the time evolution of the value of several portfolios~: the individual assets, the Cover Universal portfolio labeled 'UP', the \cite{Helmbold98} portfolio (label 'EG') with parameter $\eta$ set to $\eta=0.05$ as in the reference and the Onflow portfolio, parameter $\tau$ set to $0.05$ when $\xi=0$ and $\tau=1$ when $\xi=2\%$.\footnote{The hyper-parameter $\tau$ was chosen after some empirical tests; it depends only on the transaction costs parameter $\xi$ and not on the assets tested.
+In general we recommend to set $\tau$ as an increasing function of $\xi$; unfortunately, at this moment, a principled justification for selecting $\tau$ for a given value of $\xi$ is not yet available but may be object of future work.
+Nevertheless, empirical back-testing usually helps obtaining effective values. } \footnote{ We focus on strategies related to reinforcement learning.
+Our method may not necessarily perform better than other procedures in all circumstances; note in particular that not all share the same optimization criteria (VaR, Sharpe ratio and so on).} Note that a transaction fee of $2\%$ is usually very difficult to handle and the performance of most of the known algorithms collapses in this case.
+We now review the results presented in Figures \ref{fig:ir_ka_fee0}-\ref{fig:ibm_cc_fee2}.

-A pair that is known to provide good performance (cf. \cite{cover91}) is 'Irocquois' and 'Kin Ark' (figures \ref{fig:ir_ka_fee0} and \ref{fig:ir_ka_fee2}).
+A pair known to provide good performance (cf. \cite{cover91}) is 'Iroquois' and 'Kin Ark' (Figures \ref{fig:ir_ka_fee0} and \ref{fig:ir_ka_fee2}).
 The individual stocks increase by a factor of $8.92$ and $4.13$ respectively, while UP obtains around $40$ times the initial wealth.
 Even more, EG and Onflow manage to obtain around $70$ times the initial wealth, which is a substantial improvement over UP (and individual stocks).
-Even if Onflow is slightly better, the difference does not seem to be substantial.
+Even if Onflow is slightly better than EG, the difference does not seem to be substantial.
 On the other hand, when the fee level $\xi$ increases to $2\%$ the performance of all the portfolios except Onflow degrade to the point of not being superior to that of simple buy-and-hold strategies on individual stocks.
-This result is consistent with the literature, that witness of the severe impact of the transaction costs on dynamic portfolio strategies.
-Here the Onflow parameter $\tau$ was set to $1$.
+This result is consistent with the literature, which highlights the severe impact of the transaction costs on dynamic portfolio strategies.
+Here, the Onflow parameter $\tau$ was set to $1$.